written by Jason Karl

 Description and Uses

-This method of estimating vegetation structure in a plot uses a modification of the standard line_point_intercept method.
+This method of estimating vegetation structure in a plot uses a modification of the standard Line-point intercept method.
 Height measurements are taken at pre-determined points along a transect.
 At each point, the height and species of the tallest vegetation within a fixed-radius circle (typically 6in or approximately 15cm) is recorded.
 The height recorded is the tallest height of the entire plant that falls within the vertical cylinder centered at the point, not just the height of the portion of the plant within the cylinder.
 Both living and dead vegetation are usually counted.

 A number of different height/structural indices can be calculated from this method including average vegetation height with standard deviations and structural diversity.